Markay12/pynq-finn-FPGA/docs/scripts/README.md

 The script first checks if it is being run as the root user.
 If not, it prints an error message and exits with an error code.

 If the script is being run as root, it adds the environment variable settings to the sudoers file using the echo command.
-Specifically, it adds three lines that use the env_keep option to specify that the FINN_XILINX_PATH, FINN_XILINX_VERSION, and PLATFORM_REPO_PATHS environment variables should be preserved when the sudo command is used.
+Specifically, it adds three lines that use the `env_keep` option to specify that the `FINN_XILINX_PATH`, `FINN_XILINX_VERSION`, and `PLATFORM_REPO_PATHS` environment variables should be preserved when the sudo command is used.

 Finally, the script prints a message indicating that the environment variables have been added to the sudoers file.